California

 CA DRE #01212512 | Free, no-obligation quote

-That is why affordability in places like Orange County, Los Angeles, Ventura, Riverside, and San Diego can deteriorate fast.
+That's why affordability in places like Orange County, Los Angeles, Ventura, Riverside, and San Diego can deteriorate fast.
 The loan amounts are bigger, the down payments are bigger, and the margin for error is smaller.

 What buyers are doing instead

+2. Increasing the down payment.
 Some buyers are putting more down to control the loan amount, improve approval, or stay within conforming limits.

 Should buyers wait?